Announcement of UFF-UNF Mini-Grant Program to Support

 Award Amount: $500 to $1000

-Submission: Applications are available from the UFF-UNF Secretary and will be accepted on a rolling basis until all available funds have been allocated.
-Applications are to be sent electronically to the UFF-UNF Secretary who will acknowledge and verify that the application is complete before forwarding to the review committee.
-For the current award period, applications should be requested from and sent to Hope “Bess” Wilson (firstname.lastname@example.org).
+Applications are available at www.unf-uff.org and from the UFF-UNF Treasurer and will be accepted on a rolling basis until all available 2018-2019 funds have been allocated.
+Applications are to be sent electronically to the UFF-UNF Treasurer who will acknowledge and verify that the application is complete before forwarding to the review committee.
+For the current award period, applications should be requested from and sent to Ash Faulkner (email@example.com).

 Application Instructions can be found here.

-Award Recipients: The project budget of an award recipient will be forwarded by the UFF-UNF Secretary to the UFF-UNF Treasurer who will work with the award recipient in dispersal of funds.
+Award Recipients: The UFF-UNF Treasurer who will work with the award recipient in dispersal of funds based on project budget.
 There will be no direct dispersal of funds; receipts must be provided for reimbursement of expenses.
 Funds may be used for travel.
+Funds may not be used for personnel wages or stipends.
 Award recipients whose projects require IRB approval prior to recruitment and data collection with human participants must provide a copy of the IRB approval letter before mini-grant funds will be dispersed.
 With dispersal of funds, all award recipients will sign a form agreeing to (a) recognize support from UFF-UNF (when disseminating products of the research/ scholarship/creative activity or hosting the event), (b) include a disclaimer that the product, conclusions, views, and opinions associated with the project or event do not necessarily reflect the position, views, or policies of UFF-UNF, and (c) provide a brief written or oral report of project outcomes for dissemination by the Chapter.

 Restrictions: An individual faculty member may only receive one award during a specified award period.
 Applications for a specific speaker event are limited to one application per event.
 Multiple faculty may not apply for support of the same event.
 Applicants must be current dues-paying UFF-UNF chapter members.
 UFF-UNF officers are not eligible to apply for this program.